Interstellar-code/taskheroai/mods/project_management/planning/todo/TASK-008-DOC-comprehensive-documentation.md

 - **Tags:** documentation, user-guide, technical, readme, api-docs

 ## Overview
-Create comprehensive documentation for TaskHeroAI covering all integrated features and capabilities.
-This documentation will serve as the primary resource for users, developers, and contributors to understand and effectively use TaskHeroAI.
+Create comprehensive documentation for TaskHero AI covering all integrated features and capabilities.
+This documentation will serve as the primary resource for users, developers, and contributors to understand and effectively use TaskHero AI.

 ## Implementation Status
 | Step | Status | Notes |